Phantom-Circuit/ScreenViewLive/README.md

 - Download and extract the ScreenLiveViewServer.zip
 - Run ScreenLiveViewServer.zip

-The serer is now running.
+The server is now running.
 Navigate to http://127.0.0.1:3000 in a web browser to view a live screenshot of the connected client.
 A screeshot of the client's active window should be shown in the web browser.